kevydotvinu/disconnectedOCPonKVM/README.md

 #### It is simple bash so tweaks can be done
 * Created the script steps with fuction in it so it is easy to remove the piece parts just by commenting it
 * It is Vagrant kind of directory structure.
-All the related files and configurations are placed inside its own direcotry
+All the related files and configurations are placed inside its own direcotry.

 #### RHCOS serial console access + BIOS in terminal
-* Serial console can be accessible from terminal - Good for network related scenarios
+* Serial console can be accessible from terminal - Good for network related scenarios.
 * Boot menu can be accessible from terminal - No need to relay on GUI console which usually opens just after the max time to hit the TAB or 'e'.

 ### How